 - Impact: Filing late may attract penalties as well as interest on due taxes

-- Prevent: An NRI must stay well prepared to file the ITR before the deadline, to avoid any issues at the last moment.
+- Prevent: An NRI must stay well-prepared to file the Income Tax Return (ITR) before the deadline to avoid any issues at the last moment.

 - Mistake: Wrong or missing calculation of capital gains from the transfer of property, shares, or mutual funds in India